1kg German Incendiary bomb found in a shed in south-east London

-An army Explosive Disposal Ordnance team later arrived and identified the device as a German 1kg incendiary bomb.
+An army Explosive Disposal Ordnance team later arrived at the scene and identified the device as a German 1kg incendiary bomb.

 WW2 German incendiary sub-munitions